open-cloud/open-cloud.github.io.old/4_notes.md

 11. For private networks, need to create the subnet without a gateway.

 12. Decide what VM images we will offer (e.g., Ubuntu 12.04).
 Distribute the proper images to all clusters.
 Remove unavailable images from the GUI.

-13. Node flavor not being honored (e.g., on Stanford cluster: requested m1.small, got m1.medium)
+13. Node flavor not being honored (e.g., on Stanford cluster: requested m1.small, got m1.medium).

+14. Reconcile OVX documentation about Neutron with the rest of the OpenStack install process.

 ##Incomplete and Undocumented Features